President and Chief Executive Officer

 Vice President Governance, Associate General Counsel and Corporate Secretary

 Schwartz received his Bachelor of Business Administration in Finance and his Juris Doctor from the University of Texas at Austin.
-Prior to joining TECO Energy in 1992, he was an associate with the law firm of Baker & Botts in Houston.
+Prior to joining TECO, he was an associate with the law firm of Baker Botts in Houston.

-Schwartz serves on the executive committee of the board of directors of the Tampa Theatre and the advisory committees of the Society of Corporate Secretaries and Governance Professionals Southeastern Chapter and the Florida Directors' Institute.
-Schwartz formerly served as president of the Association of Corporate Counsel's West Central Florida Chapter and as chair of the Hillsborough County Bar Association's Corporate Counsel Section.
+Schwartz serves on the Impact Board of Synapse Florida and the advisory committees of the Society for Corporate Governance's Southeastern Chapter and the Florida Directors' Institute.
+He was a member of the board and executive committee for the Tampa Theatre and led its Leadership Development Committee for several years.
+He has also served as president of the Association of Corporate Counsel's West Central Florida Chapter and as chair of the Hillsborough County Bar Association's Corporate Counsel Section.

 Vice President Customer Experience